StevePro7/CandyKidSMS_New2/README.md

 Maxim, Martin, Ville Helin, Steve Snake, Bock + Kusfo

 ###### INVOLVEMENT
-Currently, there are 100x levels but the game has capacity for twice that - please let me know if you'd like to design some levels :)
+Currently, there are 100x levels but game has twice capacity - please let me know if you'd like to design some levels :)
 <br />
-Also, feel free to give your input: should the Candy Mamas scatter and/or attack for differenct durations, increase / decrease speeds etc.?
+Also, feel free to give your input: should Candy Mamas scatter and/or attack for differenct durations, increase/decrease speeds etc.?

 ###### SOCIAL MEDIA
 - Facebook https://www.facebook.com/CandyKidVideoGame